u-brite/Single-cell-reciter/README.md

 ## Background

-## Abstract
+Natural language processing introduced Latent Dirichlet Allocation (LDA) as a topic modeling method.
+We can apply the method to single-cell biology by treating each cell as a document and each gene expression as a word.
+We can apply the method to single-cell biology by treating each cell as a document and each gene expression as a word.

-In this project, we will apply the amortized Latent Dirichlet Allocation (LDA) model to scRNA.
-Initially developed in the natural language processing field, LDA is a method of modeling topics using a topic matrix.
-We can apply the method to single-cell biology by treating each cell as a document and each gene expression count as a word.
-After training the model, we will plot the topics over a UMAP of the reference set and inspect them for characteristic gene sets.
-Multiomics enrichment analysis will be performed further using ranked gene/word lists of each cell cluster/document.
+- Pancheva A, Wheadon H, Rogers S, Otto TD.
+Using topic modeling to detect cellular crosstalk in scRNA-seq.
+PLoS computational biology.
+2022 Apr 8;18(4):e1009975.

 ## Data